-- 3.1 Select at least six test sites within the lot under consideration using the stratified random number method for selection of a test site within a test area in accordance with Test Method AS 1289.1.4.2 (unless otherwise specified) (Note 7.1).
+- 3.1 Select at least six test sites within the lot under consideration random stratified sampling to determine sampling and test locations in accordance with the requirements of the specification, sampling plan or testing methodology as appropriate (Note 7.1).
 For stabilised materials, complete work to determine the wet density to a stage where the wet density has been determined within 24 hours after the end of the work shift where stabilisation works were completed for the corresponding lot.
 Number each test site and any bias check test site consecutively in chronological order. - 3.2 At each test site, undertake the following: - 3.2.1 Measure the nuclear gauge wet density in accordance with Test Method N01, ensuring that no wet density bias is applied.
-Record the relevant density and moisture test data while meeting the requirements of Test Method N01 Table 3 for both the 0° and 90° orientations. - 3.2.2 Where a moisture content bias is required in conjunction with a wet density bias, obtain and record moisture counts and nuclear gauge moisture content values in accordance with Test Method N02. - 3.2.3 Select a position for a sand replacement test at either position D for a 150 mm diameter hole or position E for a 200 mm diameter hole as shown in Figure 1.

-- 3.2.4 Remove any fine sand or fines from the nuclear gauge test position as selected in Step 3.2.2.
+Record the relevant density and moisture test data while meeting the requirements of Test Method N01 Table 3 for both the 0° and 90° orientations. - 3.2.2 Where a moisture content bias is required in conjunction with a wet density bias, obtain and record moisture counts and nuclear gauge moisture content values in accordance with Test Method N02. - 3.2.3 Select a position for a sand replacement test at either position D for a 150 mm diameter hole or position E for a 200 mm diameter hole as shown in Figure 1. - 3.2.4 Remove any fine sand or fines from the nuclear gauge test position as selected in Step 3.2.2.
 Undertake a sand replacement test in accordance with Test Method Q141B and determine the wet density and oven-dry moisture content.
-Excavate to one of the following depths while avoiding the probe access hole and any associated surface cracking: - a) the full depth of the layer where the sampled material is from a pavement or earthworks, or - b) the depth used in the nuclear gauge measurement of wet density where the sampled material is from earthworks and no layer depth is applicable. - 3.2.5 For stabilised materials, return moisture content samples to a laboratory and place in drying ovens within the same work shift as the moisture content sampling is undertaken.
+Excavate, while avoiding the probe access hole and any associated surface cracking, to the full depth of the layer. - 3.2.5 For stabilised materials, return moisture content samples to a laboratory and place in drying ovens within the same work shift as the moisture content sampling is undertaken.